 In the following study, discussion groups interacted under visibility or anonymity conditions.
 The group was composed of males and females (visually cued categories) and different British and Dutch nationalities (non-visually-cued categories).
 We predicted an asymmetry of effects under high category salience such that visibility would enhance group-based attraction and cohesiveness for gender groups (‘visually cued depersonalized attraction’) and anonymity would enhance group-based attraction and cohesiveness for nationality groups (‘anonymous depersonalized attraction’).
 In addition, we predicted that under low category salience, visibility would increase attraction and cohesiveness for both groups (‘visually cued relational attraction’).
 As well as assessing differences between groups on the main outcome measures of attraction and group cohesiveness, as a function of visibility and anonymity, we measure prototypicalty of the self and self-categorization as indicators of group-based processes.
 Under high salience conditions we predicted that visibility would directly increase self-categorization in gender groups, but that anonymity effects on self-categorization in nationality groups would be mediated through perceptions of the self as prototypical of nationality.

-To continue reading, download the full text pdf.Download chapter pdf
+To continue reading, download the full text pdf.Download Full-text PDF

 This paper was part of the output from a 2-year research project “Visual anonymity effects in group computer-mediated communications” funded by the Economic and Social Research Council (ESRC) under the Virtual Society?
 Research Programme.
 Russell Spears and Susan Watts were members of the project.